johnson-penguin/tele-llm-eval/Readme.md

 ## Prompt Design

-This project uses a specialized prompt format for reasoning models:
+This project uses a specialized prompt format optimized for reasoning models:

 ```
 You are a telecommunications expert.
 Please answer the following multiple-choice question.